smussenden/data-science-in-tidyverse/02-A-TransformData.md

     ## # ... with 78 more rows, and 5 more variables: description <chr>,
     ## #   year <dbl>, month <dbl>, day <int>, new_type <chr>

-We'll take a closer look at string functions now using the stringr package.
+We’ll take a closer look at string functions now using the stringr package.

 First, are there questions?
-Let's discuss.
+Let’s discuss.